“You Would Forget Your Head…”

 Have you ever helped your child with homework only to have her forget to turn it in?
 Are you baffled when your child can spell words correctly at home, but gets the same words wrong on the spelling test?

 These experiences are common to children with ADHD.
 Having a weak working memory, in addition to being easily distracted, leads to many challenges in retaining information.
-Here are several recall strategies that have worked to improve memory for my kids.
+But you can improve memory with these ADHD-friendly tricks:

 Try introducing a topic by sharing a story with a character or circumstance that your student can relate to.
 When your child is struggling to memorize math facts, remind him of a story or movie or video he read or watched in which a dog or a boy finds his way back home against tough odds.
 If you can’t think of a pertinent story, help a student recall a time when he stuck with a hard task and completed it.
 Those good feelings can motivate and engage a student as he learns new material.